Bolognini Madonna

-The Bolognini Madonna is a 16th century oil on panel painting (later transferred to canvas) by Antonio da Correggio.
+The Bolognini Madonna is an oil-on-panel painting (later transferred to canvas) executed ca. 1514–1519 by the Italian Renaissance painter Antonio da Correggio.

 History

 It is dated to around 1514–1519, sometime between his Madonna and Child with St Francis (1514–1515) and his lost Albinea Madonna (1517–1519).
 It has been attributed to Correggio since the late 19th century.

 In 1865, the painting was left by Gian Giacomo Attendolo Bolognini (for whom the painting is now named) to the Pinacoteca del Castello Sforzesco in Milan, where it now hangs.
 It is compositionally related to the artist's Madonna and Child with the Infant John the Baptist.